-Highland Park seeks to strengthen it's place as one of the best places to live, work and recreate in the City of St. Paul.
+Highland Park seeks to strengthen its place as one of the great places to live, work and recreate in the City of Saint Paul.
 The community aims to foster an environment that respects and enriches the mutually beneficial relationship between residential livability and commercial vitality by stressing its values, including quality of life, diversity of culture and pride in our community.